Ouk3n/Fuel-economy-analysis-2014-2024-dataset-by-EPA/README.md

 - **Fuel Economy (MPG)**: Miles per gallon (MPG) for various vehicle classes.
 - **Greenhouse Gas Score**: Environmental score based on the vehicle's greenhouse gas emissions.
 - **Vehicle Class**: Categories of vehicles (e.g., compact, SUV, sedan, etc.).
+- The dataset used for this project is provided by the [U.S. Environmental Protection Agency (EPA)](https://www.fueleconomy.gov/feg/download.shtml) and can be accessed for further details.
 ## Objective
 The main goal of this project is to: